practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 a project usually means breaking something else in the process.
 Once a maintainer starts spending most of their time fixing bugs, it gets hard to move their project forward in meaningful ways.
-This is where open source development stops being fun, and starts ffeeling like a painful chore.
+This is where open source development stops being fun, and starts feeling like a painful chore.

 Not all projects need to end up this way, though.
 As long as project maintainers